lizwkariuki58/blog-source/content/posts/is-mainstream-medicine-evil/index.md

 Positive results are much more likely to be published than negative ones.
 Here is a statistical exercise to prove this.

 If there are lots of trials in a field, you would expect the results to cluster around the true answer.
 The bigger studies with better methods would be close to the truth while the smaller ones would be all over the place since they’d be thrown off by outliers.
 These statistical outliers should be both negative and positive.
-This can be plotted through a funnel plot as demonstrated below.
+This can be shown through a funnel plot as demonstrated below.

 If there is no publication bias, there should be an inverted funnel where the big accurate trials cluster around each other at the top of the funnel and the small inaccurate trials gradually spread out to BOTH the right and left as they become increasingly inaccurate (both positively and negatively).